theofn/coursera_public/report.md

 In addition, for every cluster, the weight of each venue is evaluated and these data are visualized using bar plots.
-Finally, a map of the Darmstadt area with segments colored depending on their cluster assignment is produced to visualize
+Finally, a map of the Darmstadt area with segments colored depending on their cluster assignment is produced to visualize the spatial distribution.

 # Results